faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 > The Church did not hide information from me, but the historical information was not emphasized to me

-At a broad-stroke level, perhaps these statements by Elder Ballard and Dr. Holbrook are good characterizations.
-I am not aware of that many clear-cut examples of where things were hidden from the body of the Church.
-I am also inclined to give Church leadership the benefit of the doubt regarding their *motivation*, especially where we don't have documentation indicating their motivation.[^dishonesty]

-With that said, the historical record supports several examples of when the Church (or its representatives) appear to have failed to inform members or investigators of things they perhaps should have (i.e., they knew about things that are relevant to LDS truth-claims and they failed to make those readily available or transparent), misrepresented the data, or influenced others to be less transparent in how its history was to be represented to the world and its own members.
+However, the historical record supports several examples of when the Church (or its representatives) appear to have failed to inform members or investigators of things they perhaps should have (i.e., they knew about things that are relevant to LDS truth-claims and they failed to make those readily available or transparent), misrepresented the data, or influenced others to be less transparent in how its history was to be represented to the world and its own members.

-Finally, it is worth noting at the outset that the Church has dramatically increased its transparency during the last two decades in many ways (e.g., the Joseph Smith Papers project and anticipated publication of the William Clayton journals).

 ## Examples of transparency failures

-These are some modern[^modern] examples where LDS leadership or the institution appear to have failed to provide or attempted to hinder the availability of, information that members or investigators arguably should have access to (or admitted to such behavior).

 * **1922**&nbsp; Failure to publicize issues with Book of Mormon historicity.